 How do I see my current year elections?

-Employees can view a full summary of their current elections by:
+Faculty and staff can view a full summary of their current elections by:

 - Access your benefits